Federal Contractor Merger and Acquisitions & Government Contract Novations

 - How does the Federal Acquisition FAR Novation Clause apply to your specific case?

 - Does your specific transaction violate the procurement Contract Assignment Clause?

 - Do you have a government contracts novation law attorney on your team to help?

 Are the FAR novation requirements being met?
 Is there a violation of the Anti-Assignment Clause?
 What about SBA affiliation issues?
 With any buy-sell transaction involving federal government contracts, the parties must understand the difference between novation and assignment of contract.
 Furthermore, a valid novation requires the consent of the other party.

 The Anti Contract Assignment Clause prohibits the assignment of contracts issued by the federal government.
 However, FAR 42 novation law does have some leverage to novate a contract to the buyer.
-Buyers and sellers, and parties involved in mergers and acquisitions should seriously assess how the transaction impacts the company’s small business status (if applicable), and whether the FAR novation clause allows for the possibility of getting a novation agreement approved by the contracting officer.
-Buyers and sellers and their attorney should seriously address the following questions.
+Buyers and sellers, and parties involved in merger and acquisitions should seriously assess how the transaction impacts the company’s small business status (if applicable), and whether the FAR allows for the possibility of getting a novation agreement approved by the contracting officer.
+Buyers and sellers and their attorneys should seriously address the following questions.

-- Can the seller force specific performance if the contracting officer disapproves the novation agreement?
+- Can the seller force specific performance if the contracting officer disapproves of the novation agreement?

 - Can the seller be subjected to continuing performance under the original government contract or face suspension and debarment?

 FAR NOVATION AGREEMENT CLAUSE & STOCK PURCHASE SALES